|Lat/Lon:||46.46908°N / 13.74038°E|

 North of this place a broad area stretches, where you will rarely find anybody.
 This is the world around the beautiful valley of Mala Pišnica - lonesome, only here and there you will find a tiny hunters path (anyway you will not be able to use it, since it's logic is completely different as hiker's logic), also a very wild world, where almost all the summits are hardly accessible.
 The eastern branch bears a set of wild summits which somebody will hopefully describe on another page.
 The western branch, rising between Planica valley and Mala Pišnica valley is the topic of our page.

 It starts with the famous balcony of Slemenova špica, north of Sleme.
 It already has its own page, so here I shall describe mountains north of Grlo pass, 1516 m.
 The first summit north of Grlo is Sračnik, 1562 m.
 Nobody visits it, perhaps only some hunters.
 The next one is Suhi vrh, 1645 m, its destiny is the same: wild, remote, protected with broad areas of impassable pine-bush.
 Beyond a small notch, 1484 m, the highest summit in the group rises: Visoka peč, 1749 m.
-Again the same story - hunters paths approach it, but it is very rarely visited.
+Again the same story - hunters paths approach it, but it is very rarely visited (from Ciprnik).
 And then comes the neighbouring Ciprnik, 1747 m, which is very popular.
 From Vitranc cable-car a comfortable path ascends on its summit in less than an hour.
 It is a great panoramic point, satisfying thus many tourists of Kranjska Gora, especially if they decide to do a round tour.
 From Ciprnik to Vitranc a beautiful ridge goes.
 As it is already covered with woods, it offers panorama only on a few places.
 But hiking by its picturesque old larches is very rewarding.
 The last summit, worth of mentioning, is Vitranc, 1555 m, already above the well known tourist resort of Kranjska Gora.
 As said it can be reached with a cable-car or by paths, ascending over several ski slopes.
 Also Vitranc with its restaurant is very often visited, due to its broad panorama, of course.

 The northern slopes of Ciprnik and Vitranc host on their lower parts several ski terrains of Kranjska Gora resort.
 These slopes are not any more part of the Triglav National Parc, so they are exposed to the human devastation.
 Still, in winter time only the chair-lifts of Podkoren and Vitranc can help you reach the summit of Vitranc.
 The others are of little use for a decent tour.
 West of the area, the famous Planica valley lies.
 A good mountain road goes just to the Tamar mountain hut, 1106 m.
 This beautiful meadow with great views on Jalovec and Travnik north walls is itself worth a visit.
 In winter several cross-country ski tracks run till there, and you will usually be able to get a tea or beer there.
 In the middle of Planica valley there are the famous ski flying devices.